 Treasure and Mysterious Seventh Chamber of Padmanabhaswamy Temple

-Balaram brother of Shree Krishna in Dwapar Yug and the serpentine of Shri Maha Vishnu in Vaikunta, had visited this temple according to Shrimad Bhagavatham.
-Balram is Sheshnag, king of all nags and snakes are followers of him.
+Balaram brother of Shree Krishna in Dwapar Yug and the serpentine of Shri Maha Vishnu in Vaikunta, had visited this temple according to Shrimad Bhagavatham (Bhagavata Purana).
+Balram is Sheshnag, king of all Nags and snakes are followers of him.

 The entire world stands now to know what’s behind the Mysterious Last door of Padmanabha Swamy temple.
 According to the experts it is expected to unlock by itself when a Secret Mantra is spelled as it is locked in that way.